varelaerick/google-ads-mcp/README.md

 - `search`: Retrieves information about the Google Ads account.
 - `list_accessible_customers`: Returns names of customers directly accessible by the user authenticating the call.

+## Notes

+1. The MCP Server will expose your data to the Agent or LLM that you connect to it.
+1. If you have technical isses, please use the [GitHub issue tracker](https://github.com/googleads/google-ads-mcp/issues).
+1. To help us collect usage data, you will notice an extra header has been added to your API calls, this data is used to improve the product.

 ## Setup instructions